hypermodeinc/modus-recipes/rag/rag-mdfiles/README.md

 For this use case we want to expose 2 main API functions

-- addMarkdownPage(id: string, mdcontent: string, namespace: string): this API allows user to submit a markdown file to the system.
-The function splits the text into chunks based on markdown headers and save each chunk with an associated vector embedding.
+- addMarkdownPage(id: string, mdcontent: string): this API allows user to submit a markdown file to the system.
+The function splits the text into chunks based on markdown headers and save each chunk with an associated vector embedding as the hierarchical structure.

-- askTheDoc(question: string, namespace: string): the function produces a text response to a natural language question about the documents stored in the namespace.
+- askTheDoc(question: string): the function produces a text response to a natural language question about the documents stored in the knowledge graph.

+Additionally
+- getRagContext(question: string) : returns the extracted information used for the RAG context.

 ### Sample data

-An example is provided in the `extra` folder using a python graphql client.
+An example is provided in the `extras` folder using a python graphql client.
 It contains

-- some markdown files from Hypermode documentation
+- some markdown files
 - a python script to load those files using the project GraphQL API.
 - a python script to submit some questions using `askTheDoc` query and to see the generated responses.